Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Menu

-Rapise supports both recording and learning of the main menu.
-When recording make sure you click on every component along the path.
-E.g. you want to navigate to `File > View > Modules > General ledger`.
-During recording click on `File`, `View`, `Modules` and `General ledger`.
-Captured menu object has type [DynamicsAXMenu](/Libraries/DynamicsAXMenu/).
-Generated script looks like:
+Rapise supports both recording and learning for the main menu.
+When recording, make sure you click on every component along the path.
+For example, if you want to navigate to `File > View > Modules > General ledger`.
+During recording, click on `File`, `View`, `Modules`, and `General ledger`.
+The captured menu object has the type [DynamicsAXMenu](/Libraries/ses_lib_dynamicsax/DynamicsAXMenu.js).
+The generated script looks like:

 **RVL**